 - The defendant knew that disruption of the relationship was certain or substantially certain to occur as a result of his or her actions.12

-Evidence of such intent or knowledge can be shown by, without limitation:
+Evidence of such intentional acts or knowledge can be shown by, without limitation:

 - Emails, text messages and other communications between the parties,